MrHermes/Fundle/README.md

-# fundle : Fundraising Website
+# Fundle : Fundraising Website
 ![fundle](https://user-images.githubusercontent.com/90272678/232728771-6edbfa80-e1a2-4058-8b41-b2e62be76b73.png)

 Front-end repository for the Fundle website.
 Built with NextJS, Typescript and Tailwind